 Utility bills—especially in the colder months—can be great burdens to your budget.
 To offset the rising cost of utility bills, here are a few small steps that can save you hundreds each year:

 - Turn your water heater temperature down.
 Turning your water heater down from 140 degrees to 120 degrees can save you $61 a year.

-- Using less water can not only save you on your water bills, but if you use less hot water it can save you on your energy bills as well.
-Wash your clothing on cold water unless you need to sanitize something, reduce shower times, and only run your dishwasher when it’s full.
+- Using less water can not only save you on your water bills, but if you use less hot water, it can save you on your energy bills as well.
+Wash your clothing on cold water unless you need to sanitize something, reduce shower time, and only run your dishwasher when it’s full.

-- Switch to energy efficient LED light bulbs when you need to replace a bulb.
-The average house can save over $200 switching to LEDs.
+- Switch to energy-efficient LED light bulbs when you need to replace a bulb.
+The average house can save over $200 by switching to LEDs.